harsh-dev0/js-projects/README.md

-# vanilla-js-projects
+# Vanilla-js-projects

-These are simple simple/intermediate level projects I made using JavaScript or jQuery.
+Some simple/intermediate level projects I made using JavaScript for practice purposes.